 Note: Transition students receiving services under Section 504 do not have an IEP and do not have ARD meetings.
 They receive accommodations but no curriculum modifications.
 Their services are documented on a Section 504 plan.
 Students on a Section 504 plan who otherwise meet the definition of a student with a disability are eligible for Pre-ETS.

-TWC and TEA have an agreement in place to help create a framework for schools and VR in Texas to work together.
-Both TWC and TEA are working on an updated agreement that will reflect WIOA and state requirements for coordination.
+TWC and TEA have a Memorandum of Understanding (MOU) in place to help create a framework for schools and VR in Texas to work together.
+The MOU can be found on the Transition Services intranet page.

 Questions about the agreement may be submitted to a member of the state office transition team or by email to the VR Pre-ETS mailbox at vr.pre-ets@twc.state.tx.us.